Steve Buyer: Caucuses

-In 1999, Buyer served one of the House managers (prosecutors) in the impeachment trial of President Bill Clinton.
+In 1999, Buyer served as one of the House managers (prosecutors) in the impeachment trial of President Bill Clinton.

 Political positions

 Term limits

 In his 1992 campaign, Buyer supported bringing to a vote on the House floor a Congressional amendment for term limits on members of Congress.
 He voted for the measure and it received a majority of votes, but not the two-thirds majority needed to pass.

 Torture

 Buyer, who interrogated captured Iraqis during the Gulf War, voted against the Detainee Treatment Act of 2005, specifically the no torture amendment offered by Senator John McCain.
 He reasoned that torture was already unlawful.
 He stated, "I think the people of Indiana need to know that there's a lot of grandstanding going on here, there's a lot of self-projection."

 Smoking

 In June 2009, Buyer became the subject of some prime-time TV news attention when he likened the physical effects of smoking tobacco to those of smoking dried, rolled lettuce or grass when taking the floor against the Family Smoking Prevention and Tobacco Control Act.
 He stated:

 [Y]ou could have smoked that lettuce and you would still end up with the same problems.
 You could cut the grass in your yard, dry it and roll it up in a cigarette and smoke it, and you're still going to have a lot of problems.
 It is the smoke that kills, not the nicotine.
 It's the smoke.